 3. Sugar is not your friend— to sweeten your coffee, stick to histamine-friendly sweeteners, like stevia or monk fruit extract.
 After a few weeks of morning coffee and no reaction, I switched from a pinch of monk fruit extract to a dash of my own sugar blend, which is coconut sugar & monk fruit extract.
-Figure out which low GI sweetener works best for you, but just stay away from sugar alcohols, which can mess up your stomach even more.

 4. Keep your coffee frozen.
 Buy coffee in whole bean form and invest in a coffee grinder to grind your beans yourself, little by little.
 I grind three or four days worth of coffee at a time and keep the ground coffee in a small container in the freezer, right above where I keep the whole beans.

 If you’re early in your HIT Journey but it’s been long enough that you’re trying coffee again, consider adding in a milk alternative and a pinch of monk fruit extract for a low histamine latte.
 Powdered milk alternatives can make for a great low histamine coffee creamer.